 Hiked Saturday, June 27.

-Among the things that have changed since my first visit is that there's a paved road to a small parking lot at the top of Nawghaw Road, in Henderson (south of Democracy Drive).
+Among the things that have changed over the past 10-12 years is that there's a paved road to a small parking lot at the top of Nawghaw Poa Road, in Henderson (south of Democracy Drive).
 Several alternate ways there now, and you can probably use your gps to find an all-pavement route to the trailhead, now.
-Used to require a longer walk, too.
+Also, Executive Airport Drive, which you used to take from St. Rose Parkway, is now Raiders Way, with a lot more development along the way than there used to be.
+And the length of the hike is shorter, now, because you can drive on pavement closer to the petroglyphs..

 The trail itself has also changed.
 What used to be "Trail 100" is now "Petroglyph Trail."
 What used to be Trail 200 is now "Cowboy Trail."
 And the trail to the petroglyphs now starts from the south side of the parking lot.
 Previously, it went down to the east, into a wash then upstream.